Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/03_Output_Shaft_Analysis/README.md

  - Gear 2 with gear 3
  - Gear 4 with gear 5

+So for the first pair, I used the gear 1 moment diagrams.
+For second pair, I used the gear 2 moment diagrams.
+For the third pair, I used the gear 4 moment diagrams.
 And each pair has a dog clutch mecanisme between them.

 Same as input shaft, an excel table includes all safety factors of different shaft fatigue analysis criterias.